 10 Must Have Blog Photography Props for Gorgeous Styled Photographs

 If you have a good eye for photography, you can create gorgeous styled photographs with things you likely can find with just a walk around your home.
 The key is finding a great space for regular photography sessions and simplified storage for your collection of blog photography props.
 Join me today as I give you sneak peek into my photography studio.
 Find more detailed styling and props techniques in the Ultimate Blog Photography Bootcamp.
 This post contains some affiliate links for your convenience.
 Click here to read the full disclosure policy.

 Do you have a favorite place in your home where you photograph your projects, stills, or recipes?
 When we bought a bigger home in the country two years ago, I got a bigger studio!
-It’s in the third level of our home in corner with four large windows facing the south and west.
-It really the perfect space for me!
-I generally write in the mornings when the light soft and blue.
+It’s on the third level of our home in the corner with four large windows facing the south and west.
+It really is the perfect space for me!
+I generally write in the mornings when the light is soft and blue.
 In the afternoons I tend to more creative with my hands while the light is brilliantly streaming in my studio.
 In the summer months the light lasts long into the day and I can even photograph projects after dinner.
-Mind you it can get quite warm in the summer with the south facing windows.
+Mind you, it can get quite warm in the summer with the south facing windows.
 Luckily, my husband installed a powerful ceiling fan for when it heats up and my mother sewed layered fabric shades for each window that help keep the heat or cold out.
 In addition to the generous daylight my studio has a walk in closet with almost… enough space for all my supplies, backgrounds, and blog photography props.